yuri-becker/shock-therapy/README.md

 If you installed ConfigurationManager, you can configure everything in-game.
 A restart might be necessary after configuration changes.

 Otherwise, after the game was run once with ShockTherapy installed, a configuration file exists at `BepInEx/config/li.yuri.rhythmdoctor.shocktherapy.cfg`.
-The options should are all be explained in the configuration file itself.
+The options are all explained in the configuration file itself.

 <details>
 <summary>Example Configuration</summary>